 The most interesting finds: 2019 Sagaminopteron psychedelicum 2020 Doris immonda - Craig and Alex Lewis

 Coffs Coast is not the only area to conduct this census.
 The census started in 2012 in Port Stephens but has expanded to 10 locations along the Australian coast.
 Citizen scientists in these locations join with experts from Southern Cross University (SCU) National Marine Science Centre to locate, photograph and identify these animals.
-Apart from the pleasure of finding these colourful critters, the results provide a crucial scientific understanding of environmental changes.
-The sea slugs have very short life cycles so any changes can be observed over a short period in these animals.
+Apart from the pleasure of finding these colourful critters, the results of the census provides crucial scientific understanding of environmental changes occurring in the nudibranchs habitats.

 Investigating water quality in Coffs coastal estuaries and the relationship to adjacent land use